 Red clover is packed with phytoestrogens, which means it may be able to raise and balance low levels of estrogen when consumed as a tea[*].

-For readers who have already been diagnosed with low estrogen levels, it’s still a good idea to touch base with your doctor to see if the strategies in today’s guide are approved to use as a supplement to your treatment plan.
+If you have already been diagnosed with low estrogen levels, it’s still a good idea to touch base with your doctor to determine if the strategies in today’s guide can be part of your treatment plan.

-Once your doctor gives you the green light, you’ll be able to safely practice these tips to increase your estrogen on a keto diet with confidence.
+Once your doctor gives you the green light, you’ll be able to safely practice these tips to increase your estrogen on a keto diet.